Inflect logo

 FactorRating / DataNotes

-Sales Tax19% VAT – as of September 2025Standard German value-added tax rate applies to services and equipment.
+Sales Tax19% VAT – as of September 2025Standard German value-added tax for industrial services.

 Network & Connectivity Ecosystem